dlunizg/dlunizg.github.io/labs/lab4EN.md

 v_{j}\rangle -\langle v_{j}\rangle
 _{P(\mathbf{v},\mathbf{h};\mathbf{W},\mathbf{a},\mathbf{b})}\right]$$

-The final expressions of of all three equations contain two components in which $$ \langle \rangle $$ brackets denote averaged values ​​for $$N$$ input samples (usually the mini batch size).
+The final expressions of all three equations contain two components in which $$ \langle \rangle $$ brackets denote averaged values ​​for $$N$$ input samples (usually the mini batch size).
 The first part of the final expressions refers to the states of the network when the input samples are fixed in the visible layer.
 To determine the corresponding states of the hidden layer $$\mathbf{h}$$, it is sufficient to determine each state $$h_j$$ according to the expression for $$p(h_j = 1)$$.
-The seond part refers to the state of the network without a fixed visible layer, so these states can be interpreted as something that the network imagines, based on the current configuration of the parameters ($$\mathbf W$$, $$\mathbf a $$ and $$\mathbf b$$).
+The second part refers to the state of the network without a fixed visible layer, so these states can be interpreted as something that the network imagines, based on the current configuration of the parameters ($$\mathbf W$$, $$\mathbf a $$ and $$\mathbf b$$).
 To get to these states we need to iteratively alternate recalculating new layer states ([Gibss sampling] (https://en.wikipedia.org/wiki/Gibbs_sampling)) according to the expressions for $$p(h_j = 1)$$ and $$p(v_i = 1)$$.
 Due to the absence of interconnections within the layers, all hidden elements are sampled at once, and then all the elements of the visible layer.
 Theoretically, the number of iterations should be very large to get what the network "really thinks" i.e. to get to the stationary distribution.
-The obtained state is then independat of the initail state.
-The practical solution to this problem is the Contrastive Divergenvce (CD) algorithm where it is sufficient to do only $$k$$ iterations (where $$k$$ is a small number, often only 1), and for the initial states of the visible layer we take the input samples.
+The obtained state is then independent of the initial state.
+The practical solution to this problem is the Contrastive Divergence (CD) algorithm where it is sufficient to do only $$k$$ iterations (where $$k$$ is a small number, often only 1), and for the initial states of the visible layer, we take the input samples.
 Although this is a deviation from the theory, in practice it has proven to function well.
 The visualization of the CD-1 algorithm is given in the figure.

 <div class="fig figcenter fighighlight">
   <img src="/assets/lab4/CDen.svg" width="50%">